Miami State High School: Buildings

 Aerial view of Miami State High School in 2020.

-The school has a assembly hall with a 1,500 seat capacity.
-This assembly hall as the first venue on the coast that could seat more than 1,000 people.
+The school has an assembly hall with a 1,500 seat capacity.
+This assembly hall was the first venue on the coast that could seat more than 1,000 people.
 It has hosted performers such as AC/DC, Sherbet, Skyhooks, and Hot Chocolate.

 In 1967, the Australian federal government built a two-story, four-laboratory science block, as part of a program to improve the teaching of science throughout Australia.
 Several of the laboratories were promptly pressed into service as regular classrooms.

 In 2014, construction of a multi-storey learning facility for years 7 and 8 was completed, as part of the “Flying Start” program, which brought year 7 students into the Queensland high school system.
 The building has two prominent brick murals composed of brickwork in a standard grey mortar with recessed joints, dually functioning as cladding and a piece of artwork.
 The northern elevation has a brick mural depicting a breaking wave.
 The pattern is said to be a surfing metaphor for "the need to focus on the task at hand from start to finish and achieve the best outcome for you.", similar to the principles of surfing a tube which requires "a good start, stay calm and composed in the middle, before ending the journey in one piece, albeit a changed and inspired person."
 The western elevation, facing the highway, has a "binary wall" mural, featuring a binary computer code spelling out the school's slogan and motto, "Miami State High School, Learning through a team effort, Semper Costa Floreat".
 The architect, Conrad Garget, described it as "a cost effective, artistic, inspiring, character enabling, durable and low maintenance structure which both describes the story of development in education through the use of computers."

 The building prompted the then school principal, Jim Baker, to have the word ‘Inspire’ rise vertically on the western elevation of the entry building, and, subsequently, to similarly name all the school's existing buildings.